MunasheMuk2/StackSmartGuide/README.md

 ### Target audience:

-- Transportation planners and freight forwarders
+- Logistics transportation planners and freight forwarders

 ### Purpose and Value of Stack Smart Guide to users: